mech/Design/Product/Process.md

 ---

+> Remember, we ultimately don't develop code, we develop products that people use.
+We should use the best language for the job and let the snobs titter away into irrelevance.

 * Celebrate small wins.
 * Build your perspective.
 * Constraints are often advantages in disguise.
 Work with what you have. - Getting Real